Help & Commonly Asked Questions

 3. Does it have to be a forested area?
 Collections can be done in yards (with owner permission) or in parks (with city permission) only if there is an unmowed lawn.

 4. Why do I need to know my exact location?
-You don’t need to know the exact GPS coordinates of your location.
-Just give your best available location such as, closest street address, city, and zipcode.
+We use the exact GPS coordinates to determine climate and soil conditions.

 9. What if I make a mistake after I have submitted a sample?
-Please contact Cassandra Allsup at (email@example.com).
+Please contact firstname.lastname@example.org

 10. How long will it take before I know the results?
-Results will be available by Spring 2016.
+We are still working on how to give the public back the results for this project.
+We will be contacting you!

 11. What if I am unable to dig down in the soil?
 All soils are different and are dependent on region, climate conditions and plant species.
 Dig as deep as you can and take samples.